-Institution: University of St. Thomas, a Minnesota institution of higher education with its campuses located in the cities of Saint Paul and Minneapolis, Minnesota, and owned and operated by the Corporation.
+Institution: University of St. Thomas, a Minnesota institution of higher education with its main campus located in the city of Saint Paul, Minnesota, and owned and operated by the Corporation.
 The Institution is also referred to as the "University" elsewhere in this Official Statement.

-Interest Payment Date: April 1 and October 1 of each year, commencing October 1, 2016, and any other date on which the principal of or interest on the Bonds shall be due and payable.
+Interest Payment Date: April 1 and October 1 of each year, commencing April 1, 2018, and any other date on which the principal of or interest on the Bonds shall be due and payable.

-Interest Rate: With respect to the Bonds, the interest rate per annum specified in the Indenture, in the column entitled "Interest Rate" for the Bonds of the respective year of maturity.
+Interest Rate: With respect to the Bonds, the interest rate per annum specified in the column entitled "Interest Rate" for the Bonds of the respective year of maturity in the Indenture.